-The Third Line is a student run club dedicated to collecting and publishing innovative writing and visual art pieces created by fellow Colby-Sawyer students.
-The Third Line prints one anthology per semester, and runs a weekly updated webzine.
-Membership is restricted to English, Creative Writing and Art majors at Colby-Sawyer.
-However, all Colby-Sawyer students are allowed and encouraged to submit their creative work to The Third Line.
+The Indelible Inc. is a student run club dedicated to collecting and publishing innovative writing and visual art pieces created by fellow Colby-Sawyer students.
+The Indelible Inc. prints one anthology per academic year, and runs a bi-weekly updated webzine.
+All Colby-Sawyer students are encouraged to submit their creative work.